 To report an outage, call

-In May, $5.2 million in captial credits will be returned to Blue Ridge Energy members through either a credit on their bill or check thanks to a benefit called capital credits.
+In May, $5.2 million in captial credits was returned to Blue Ridge Energy members through either a credit on their bill or check thanks to a benefit called capital credits.
 (Members qualifying for a refund of $35 or more received a check and those qualifying for less saw a credit applied to their electric account in May.
 Members new to Blue Ridge Energy as of 2019 will be eligible for capital credit refunds beginning in 2020.)